usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

 > Note: LOA2 requirements are now equivalent to LOA3.

 The ability to combine varying xALs offers significant flexibility to agencies, but not all combinations are possible due to the nature of the data collected from an individual and the authenticators to protect that data.
-[Table 5-2](#63sec5-Table2) details valid combinations of IAL and AAL to ensure personal information remains protected by multi-factor authentication.
+[Table 5-2](#63sec5-Table2) details valid combinations of IAL and AAL to ensure personal information remains protected by MFA.

 <a name="63sec5-Table2"></a>